Nokhte/bayan/README.md

 # Bayan

-A machine learning project focused on audio processing and analysis, built with TensorFlow and related libraries.
+A family of voice-driven models for audio processing, built with TensorFlow and related libraries.
+Developed for use within the Nokhte ecosystem, including the Nokhte mobile app.

 ## Overview

+Bayan (بیان) means "speech" or "expression" in Persian, reflecting the project's focus on understanding and interpreting human voice.

-This project appears to be a machine learning system for audio processing, utilizing TensorFlow and various audio processing libraries.
-The project consists of two main components:
+This repository houses a collection of machine learning systems for real-time audio analysis and voice understanding.
+It is composed of two main modules:

-- **Soroush Module**: A voice activity detection and speaker identification system
+Soroush (سروش): A voice activity detection (VAD) and speaker identification system.
+In Persian mythology, Soroush is an angel of communication—aptly named for a module that listens and distinguishes who is speaking.

-- **Al-Bab Module**: A comprehensive voice activity detection (VAD) system that includes:
-  - Real-time audio stream processing
-  - Multiple VAD model implementations
-  - Audio preprocessing and feature extraction
-  - Integration with various audio input sources
-  - Performance optimization for different hardware configurations
+Al-Bab (الباب): A modular, high-performance VAD engine.
+Al-Bab, meaning "the gate" in Arabic, symbolizes its function as the gateway to downstream voice intelligence by deciding when speech occurs.

+Together, these models form the audio intelligence layer for the Nokhte mobile app, enabling voice-triggered interaction and context-aware voice features.
+While tightly integrated with the app, the models are modular and can be reused across other systems.

 ## Prerequisites